medikoo/deferred/README.md

 });
 ```

-Altenatively you can pass two callbacks _onsuccess_ and _onerror_ and that will resemble way `.then` works, with that difference that it won't extend chain with another promise:
+Altenatively you can pass two callbacks _onsuccess_ and _onerror_ and that will resemble way `.then` works, with difference that it won't extend chain with another promise:

 ```javascript
 promise(function (value) {